DTUWindEnergy/TopFarm2/docs/source/installation.rst

 .. _installation:

-Installation
+Installation Guide
 ===========================

 Pre-Installation
 ----------------------------
 Before you can install the software, you must first have a working Python distribution with a package manager.
 For all platforms we recommend that you download and install Anaconda - a professional grade, full-blown scientific Python distribution.

-Install Anaconda, activate root environment:
+To set up Anaconda, you should:

     * Download and install Anaconda (Python 3.x version, 64 bit installer is recommended) from https://www.continuum.io/downloads